 - Client redline integration with documented revisions

-Revision logs, version control, and clear approval steps prevent errors and ensure accountability.
+Revision logs, version control, and clear approval steps prevent errors and ensure accountability. ensure accountability.

 Deliverables, LOD Levels, and BIM Expectations Explained